 3. Physical Activity Level

 This is the part that varies most depending on activeness.
-A carpenter or tradesperson would, for example, burn a lot more calories than someone working in an office, as the former spend the day doing hard physical labour.
-Yet all activity increases the amount calories burned.
+A carpenter or tradesperson would, for example, burn a lot more calories than someone working in an office, as the former spend the day doing hard physical labor.
+Yet all activity increases the number of calories burned.
 Even small things like tapping on your desk with your fingers while you’re waiting for something.
 The more you move, the more calories you burn.
-Depending on how active you are throughout a day, your physical activity accounts to approx. 20-40% of the total amount of calories burned that day.
+Depending on how active you are throughout a day, your physical activity accounts for approx. 20-40% of the total amount of calories burned that day.

 Can Your Metabolism “Stall”?

-During weight loss there will undoubtably be some metabolic changes.
+During weight loss, there will undoubtedly be some metabolic changes.
 That said, people’s understanding of the metabolic process isn’t always in line with reality.
-Even under conditions where the body experiences extremely low energy consumption (and as such quicker weight loss), such as on a VLCD (Very low calorie diet) like the Nupo Diet, the body’s metabolism will never “stall”.
-Back in 1945 there were studies conducted where a group of 32 men were subjected to a calorie deficit of 55% (approx. 1500 daily calories).
+Even under conditions where the body experiences extremely low energy consumption (and as such quick weight loss), such as on a VLCD (Very low-calorie diet) like the Nupo Diet, the body’s metabolism will never “stall”.
+Back in 1945, there were studies conducted where a group of 32 men was subjected to a calorie deficit of 55% (approx. 1500 daily calories).
 Simply put, they had their normal calorie intake halved for a period of 24 weeks.
 When the experiment concluded, all the participants had, on average, reduced their body weight by 25%, and their body far percentage had fallen to 5%.
 Additionally, the studies showed no signs that their metabolism had stalled, and there were no signs of their bodies entering any sort of “survival mode”.

 Read more: what is the Nupo Diet?